LearnersGuild/los/.github/ISSUE_TEMPLATE.md

 ### Expected vs. Actual

 _What were you attempting to do?
-What actually happened?_
+What actually happened?
+Please provide your project name and/or the cycle number if applicable._

 ### Steps to Reproduce